ptone/django-cms-html5-1140px-boilerplate/README.rst

 ===========

-You will need quite some tools such as mysql, virtualenv_, virtualenvwrapper_, csstidy_, sass_ and some more.
+You will need quite some tools such as virtualenv_, virtualenvwrapper_, csstidy_, sass_ and some more.
 Have a look at our bitmazk-environment_ for a full list of tools and libraries needed.

 *IMPORTANT:* Be very sure that you have virtualenvwrapper installed properly.